Global recession fears grow as manufacturing shrinks across Asia

 "In terms of the monetary policy response, almost everywhere the race is going to be to the downside."

-Euro zone activity is expected to shrink as well, while US manufacturing is expected to grow steadily, although economists expect the global malaise to eventually feed back into the US economy.
-Fed funds rate futures are now almost fully pricing in a rate cut by September, with about 50 per cent chance of a move by Jul 30 to Jul 31.
+Euro zone activity is expected to shrink as well, while U.S. manufacturing is expected to grow steadily, although economists expect the global malaise to eventually feed back into the U.S. economy.
+Fed funds rate futures are now almost fully pricing in a rate cut by September, with about 50 percent chance of a move by July 30-31.

 DIVERTED TRADE FLOWS